-In September 2018, the Diocese of Brooklyn agreed to a $27.5 million settlement with four men who were sexually abused as children by a volunteer afterschool program teacher between 2003 and 2009.
-Catholic officials denied that the diocese should be held responsible for the volunteer’s abuse, especially since some of the incidents took place in the abuser’s apartment.
+In September 2018, the Diocese of Brooklyn -- a suffragan diocese of the New York Archdiocese -- agreed to a $27.5 million settlement with four men who were sexually abused as children by a volunteer afterschool program teacher between 2003 and 2009.
+Catholic officials denied that the diocese should be held responsible for the volunteer's abuse, especially since some of the incidents took place in the abuser's apartment.
 However, a judge ruled in favor of the four plaintiffs, concluding that church clergy and staff ignored signs that abuse was occurring.

 Seeing the potential for a large verdict, and facing increased pressure from state authorities investigating allegations of abuse, the Diocese of Brooklyn decided to settle the four lawsuits.
 In February 2019, the diocese published a list of priests accused of sexual abuse, many of whom are deceased or have been defrocked.

 Recent Catholic Church Sexual Abuse SettlementsView Catholic Church Settlement Amounts

 |Great Falls-Billings, MT

 |Sources: The New York Times, Chicago Sun-Times, USA Today, Seattle Times, San Francisco Examiner, Hartford Courant, Buffalo News, NJ101.5, Montana Public Radio, and other media reports.
 See full list of sources below.

 In some areas, victims of sexual abuse might have other options for seeking compensation.
 For example, the Archdiocese of Pennsylvania has set up a settlement fund for those who were sexually abused by priests as a child.
 Known as the Survivors' Compensation Program, this fund allows claimants to submit claims directly to the church and receive a settlement without going to court.
 Those who enroll in the program will sign away their rights to sue the Catholic Church later.